Rooster Teeth: Acquisition by Fullscreen

 In November 2014, Rooster Teeth was acquired by Fullscreen for an undisclosed amount.
 Rooster Teeth agreed to be bought to give itself "the resources and tools" needed to compete against other producers.
 Burns elaborated by saying they considered Netflix, HBO, and Amazon their current competition.
 On February 3, 2015, Burns confirmed that Rooster Teeth would be establishing an office in Los Angeles.
 These offices were used by a whole new division, Funhaus.
 The company released their feature film debut in 2015 with Lazer Team, a science fiction comedy.

 In 2016, Rooster Teeth hired three content executives to help with audience expansion: Luis Medina as senior VP of Partnerships, Evan Bregman as Director of Programming and Ryan P. Hall as Head of Development.
 It was announced that Medina would co-manage the Let's Play family with Ramsey, including Achievement Hunter, Funhaus, and ScrewAttack, and manage partnerships with third-party brands such as Cow Chop and Kinda Funny.
 Bregman will be responsible for programming strategy and boosting growth across all platforms such as apps, the community site, YouTube, and Facebook.
 Hall will oversee Rooster Teeth's development slate and lead efforts to identify up-and-coming projects and talent.

 Each year, the company participated in Extra Life, a gaming-themed fundraiser with Rooster Teeth's proceeds going to Dell Children's Medical Center of Central Texas.
 During their 2017 Extra Life stream, they raised a total of US$1,209,970.73.
 The 2018 Extra Life stream raised US$1,417,288 for Extra Life and Dell Children's Medical Center.
 The 2019 Extra Life stream raised US$1,222,371.
 Due to the COVID-19 pandemic, Rooster Teeth shortened the 2020 stream to 12 hours.
 It raised a total of US$1,163,801 for Dell Children's Medical Center.

 On January 26, 2018, Fullscreen President and former COO Ezra Cooperstein was appointed as President of Rooster Teeth.

 In May 2018, Rooster Teeth piloted five shows named Branded, Gorq's Quest, Achievement Haunter, Million Dollars, But ...
 Animated, and Rooster Teeth's Murder Room, and also announced Spikeface, a new 2D/dark comedy show to be coproduced with Rob McElhenney and his RCG Productions.

 Under Otter Media

 In December 2018, Otter Media restructured Fullscreen, consolidating Rooster Teeth, along with Crunchyroll and VRV, under Ellation.
-The companies will align sales efforts to attract advertising and partnerships.
+The companies were to align sales efforts to attract advertising and partnerships.
 During the transition, Otter Media CEO Tony Goncalves highlighted the foundation of increased programming quality at Rooster Teeth, pledging changes to the company would be minimal in order to preserve the brand.
 Machinima was to be subsumed into Fullscreen.

 On December 18, 2018, Rooster Teeth added to their overall content library by partnering with animation channels CypherDen and Flashgitz, premiering their future content on Rooster Teeth First.